Lenmaz/ALA-AAMAS-2022/README.md

 # ALA-2022

-Code for the IJCAI2022 Submisssion 1366:
-'Designing Ethical Environments with Theoretical Guarantees for Multi-Agent Systems (Supplementary Material'
+Code for the ALA-AAMAS 2022 workshop paper "Building Multi-Agent Environments with Theoretical Guarantees on the Learning of Ethical Policies".

 The files implement in Python3 our Multi-Agent Ethical Environment Designing Algorithm, a novel algorithm from our paper.